bwengals/etc/Lesson03_MvNormals.md

 samples = pm.draw(random_vector, draws=10_000)
 ```

+And use it to draw samples from a multivariate normal.
 This is another example of a random vector where there are relationships between the different X's.
 And of course, these relationships are determined by the kernel matrix.

 ```python
 x = np.arange(len(mu))